andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 |       1|Alexander, Sabryna |Pratt, Emilee    |1965-1980(Generation X) |Lutheran         |
 |      32|Allen, Arielle     |Pratt, Emilee    |1965-1980(Generation X) |Church Of Christ |
 |      26|Althoff, Holly     |Clark, Taylor    |1946-1964(Boomers)      |Baptist          |

+Groups/clusters are even.
+16 members in each – testing with different data has yielded a few groups with 15 members due to different member totals - which is acceptable given our goals.

 | Cluster| Count|